 DISCUSSION:

-Milk goiter is an enlargement of the thymus gland..
+Milk goiter is an enlargement of the thymus gland.
 The thymus gland which is part of the maturation of the immune system in nearly all juvenile mammals, is located at the base of the neck.
 It can extend to surround the heart, and in some goats a thin strand extends all the way up the neck enlarging in the area over the thyroid gland and can appear in the area under the lower jaw.
 The thymus of the goat can be quite large in young animals reaching a peak in size at about 4 months of age and then begins to regress to a small size by 6 to 7 months of age.

 Neonates do not have a fully mature immune system at birth and its development begins in early fetal stages.
 The immune system comprises innate and adaptive immunity.
 The thymus serves as the primary lymphoid organ of the immune system and facilitates the development of T cells.

 Incomplete descent of thymic tissue is due to various factors resulting in partial or complete ectopic thymus and is mostly found in the neck, mediastinum, or lungs, with rare occurrences in the pharynx.
 Due to its varied locations, ectopic thymus may be misdiagnosed as a tumor or mass, or even goitre due to iodine deficiency in the pregnant animals.
-Ectopic thymus has also been found in the esophagus and thyroid (Huang, et al., 2013), with fewer clinical cases identified in newborn human subjects, who often present with respiratory or swallowing difficulties (Felgentreff et al., 2009; Ashraf, et al., 2022).
+Ectopic thymus has also been found in the oesophagus and thyroid (Huang, et al., 2013), with fewer clinical cases identified in newborn human subjects, who often present with respiratory or swallowing difficulties (Felgentreff et al., 2009; Ashraf, et al., 2022).

 The ectopic thymus in the throat under the neck region appears as a prominent swelling and is fairly common in goat kids in some breeds of goats like Sanen, Anglo-Nubians and Toggenburgs (Pritchard, 1988).
 Many other workers have reported swelling in the throat region in goat kids with different findings but most commonly thyroid gland swelling.
 Mild enlargement of glands in this region cannot be easily detected and differentiated because of the anatomical locations of thyroid and other glands in this region.
 Thyroid gland swelling is located behind the larynx, and slightly below and laterally.
 Milk goiter i.e. thymic enlargement is quite obvious, appearing in front of, and on both sides of the throat over the larynx, typically anteriorly just under the joint of mandibles as in our case.
 Why the thymus gland is larger in some neonates than others is not well understood.
-However, reducing the size at an early age could result a less efficient immune response for the life of the goat as has been shown to be the case in humans..
+However, reducing the size at an early age could result a less efficient immune response for the life of the goat as has been shown to be the case in humans...